utah-cs3550-fa25/assignments/study-guide.md

 they are run, and what problem they solve.

 **Controllers**: You should know the syntax for defining URLs, including parameterized URLs, in `urls.py`.

-You should be able to query, create, and save Django model objects.
+You should be able to use `get` or `get_object_or_404` to retrieve objects from the database, and `save` to create and modify them.
-Specifically, you should know the following query operators:

-- `filter`, `exclude`, and `distinct`
-- `order_by`, `first`, and `last`
-- `count`, `contains`, and `exists`

-You should be able to combine or chain query operators to execute complex queries.
+You should be able to query model objects using `filter`, `exclude`, and `order_by`.
 You should be able to use to query objects by field (as in `author="Tom Clancy"`; by field of a related object (as in `author_name="Tom Clancy"`); or by property of a field (as in `author_name__contains="Tom"`).
+You should be able to traverse relations in both directions.

-You should know when queries are actually executed and which objects are actually loaded.
-You should be able to explain the "1 + N" problem and be able to use `select_related` to fix it.
+You should know when queries are executed, including for related objects.
+You should be able to explain and fix the "1 + N" problem using `select_related` or `prefetch_related`.
+You should be able to do `Min`, `Max`, `Count`, and `Sum` queries with `aggregate`.

-**Views**: You should know how to use the `render` function to pass data from controllers to views.
-You should know the `for`, `if`, `with`, and `include` Django template tags and the `forloop.first`, `forloop.last`, `forloop.counter`, and `forloop.counter0` variables.
+**Views**: You should be able to write simple controllers that take arguments, perform queries, construct data structures, and call `render`.
+You should know the `for`, `if`, `include` Django template tags and the `default` filter.
+You should know how to add model methods.
-You should be able to use basic template filters like `default`, `floatformat`, `date`, `length`.

-You should know the `get` and `get_object_or_404` helper function.
-You should be able to construct nested or grouped data in controllers for later use in views.

 ----------------------------------------------------------------------